-DL courses and modules
+DL Courses and Modules

 Our distance learning courses offer Continuing Professional Development (CPD) for both undergraduate and postgraduate learners.
 They range from Short Courses and Certificate courses, to professionally accredited Diploma, Degree, and Master’s programmes.

 Each programme is completed by studying a series of ‘modules’, with each module worth a number of credits e.g. 10, 20, 30, or more credits.
 The modules are designed to enable you to get an overview or in-depth understanding of the subject depending on the level and number of credits.
 A module is then broken down into units and includes exercises and examples to enable you to think, apply and test your knowledge as you learn.
 Some modules will be core modules, which means that they have to be completed as part of the course.
-Others are option modules that you can select from accordingly.
+Others are optional modules that you can select from accordingly.

 At the start of your distance learning studies, you will have support and guidance in how to study the programme, who to contact for advice, and training in how to access and use our online support systems and resources, as well as how to get going with your study skills through our tailored Skills Induction Programme (SkIP).

 Our distance learning is delivered through a blend of methods that may include: online modules activities and resources, residential schools and workshops, telephone and Skype tutorials, and study tours/visits.
-In addition, some modules are delivered via especially designed print workbooks a format that our students tell us they value as the package is portable and easy to use.
+In addition, some modules are delivered via specially designed print workbooks a format that our students tell us they value as the package is portable and easy to use.
 These are studied in combination with the module’s online support area via Blackboard (the University's virtual learning environment) which includes activities and resources such as case studies, video & podcast interviews, quizzes, plus shared activities such as discussion groups and wikis, and advice and support from the subject expert about the module and its assignments.

-Examples of distance learning study modules
+Examples of distance learning study modules:

-Pace of progress
+Pace of Progress

-We understand that you have to try and balance your studies with already busy lives and we therefore aim to provide you with as much flexibility as possible whilst advising you and monitoring your progress.
+We understand that you have to try and balance your studies with already busy lives and we, therefore, aim to provide you with as much flexibility as possible whilst advising you and monitoring your progress.
 To complete your programme, you have:

 - 3 to 5 years on the undergraduate course and